-Your privacy matters
+Your privacy matters.

 We are committed to protecting and respecting your privacy and Personal Data.
 This Privacy Policy will inform you as to how we look after your Personal Data when you visit our Website (regardless of where you visit it from) and tell you about your privacy rights and how the law protects you.
+This Privacy Policy does not apply to personal information that we collect or process as a "service provider" or "processor" on behalf of our business customers or partners.
+We do not control how these organizations collect, use and share your personal information.
+If you have questions about the privacy practices of those organizations, please contact them directly.

 This Privacy Policy is provided in a layered format so you can click through to the specific areas set out below.
 Please also use the Glossary to understand the meaning of some of the terms used in this Privacy Policy.